allison-johnson/sinatra-practice-it/notes.md

 To do
-- Index pages for students showing all of the objects in the database with links to individual show pages?

 - Only able to see show & index pages if correct teacher is logged in

 - Where to redirect if correct teacher is not logged in???